 - Since the official end of the recession in 2009, freelancing has consistently grown while full-time employment has stagnated.[iii]

-- The U.S. workforce is now 34% freelancer and almost half of these workers are Millennials.[iv][v]
+- 46.25% of Americans are freelancers in an expanding gig economy and almost half of these workers are Millennials.[iv][v]

 - The Government Accountability Office estimates the growth rate at 29% between 2005 and 2015, and projections suggest 40% of U.S. workers could be freelancers by 2020.[vi]